 - The prevention, detection and reporting of modern slavery in any part of our business or supply chain is the responsibility of all those working for us or under our control.
-Employees and suppliers are required to avoid any activity that might lead to, or suggest, a breach of this Policy. - We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
+You are required to avoid any activity that might lead to, or suggest, a breach of this Policy. - We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any part of our supply chain.
-If an employee believes that they have suffered any such treatment, they should inform their manager immediately. - Our zero-tolerance approach to modern slavery must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter. - Training on this Policy, and on the risk our business faces from modern slavery in its supply chain will be given where needed.
+If you believe that you have suffered any such treatment, you should inform your manager immediately. - Our zero-tolerance approach to modern slavery must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter. - Training on this Policy, and on the risk our business faces from modern slavery in its supply chain will be given where needed.